GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 |----------|--------------|
 | Method   | Code snippets, one or more programming function, one or more programming classes or modularized software source code and its documentation. |
 | Tutorial | A stepwise guide with or without code that explains working with an important tool, technology, or the available method(s). |

-## Scoping Criteria

-Methods Hub is a method market for social science methods and, therefore, the content submitted in the Methods Hub portal must be relevant to social science.
-Therefore, the scope criteria are defined around relevance of the method to the social science domain.
-The scope of the method is determined by;

-### Relevance to Social Science

-The method has relevance to social science demonstrated through method documentation as:

-1. Write use case(s) or research questions in the README file of the method that are directly related to social science.
-Provide use cases that showcase how the method can be generalized to different scenarios, therefore establishing a strong relevance with the social science audience.
-2. Provide evidence that the method can be used on digital behavioral datasets (ideally providing link to the [GESIS DBD dataset](https://www.gesis.org/en/institute/digital-behavioral-data)).
-It also assists in demonstrating relevance to social science through applicability to data from digital social platforms.
-More on this, along with sample data can be provided in the "Input Output Data" section in README.
-3. The method fits into the method tasks defined as loose vocabulary.

-Note: In case of any difficulty in assigning a method to its relevant task, please report to Methods Hub Team

 ### Tasks